carlohamalainen/carlohamalainen.github.io/_posts/2007-12-11-installing-minion-pro-fonts.md

 Hi from Paris/France,
 Thanks a lot for this tutorial.
 I strictly followed your instructions and everything went fine.
 My system : Debian Lenny on 386 and a classic latex installation via aptitude.
-On debian, Adobe fonts are in /usr/lib/Adobe, so it&#8217;s on this directory I had to &#8220;find&#8221;.
+On debian, Adobe fonts are in /usr/lib/Adobe, so it's on this directory I had to "find".
 Real great job !
 Thx !
 Marc